zcash/zips/zip-XXXX.rst

 My name is Matt Luongo.
 I'm an entrepreneur who's been full-time in the crypto space since 2014, co-founding Fold, a Bitcoin payments company, and more recently Keep, a private computation startup built on Ethereum.
-I've built some `around Zcash <https://github.com/ethereum/EIPs/pull/2129>`_, and we've considered investing more heavily in Zcash development on our latest project.
+At Keep, we've done some `work around Zcash <https://github.com/ethereum/EIPs/pull/2129>`_, and our parent company, `Thesis <https://thesis.co>`, is considering investing more heavily in Zcash development for our latest project.

 I'm deeply interested in privacy tech.
-For me, privacy is about consent -- consent to know my habits, beliefs, and preferences -- and I see privacy as the next frontier in our pursuit of an economy that respects individual choice.
+For me, privacy is about consent -- consent to share my habits, beliefs, and preferences -- and I see privacy as the inevitable next frontier in our pursuit of an economy that respects individual choice.

-My perspective is as the founder of a for-profit company focused on building self-sovereign technologyi who would like to develop on Zcash.
+My perspective is as the founder of a for-profit company focused on building self-sovereign technology who wants to develop on Zcash.
 We work in this space ideologically, but our work isn't free; attracting and growing talent requires funding.

 If you're interested in more on my background, I've introduced myself more `properly on the forum